Satilianius/BsonViewer/README.md

 - Saving JSON back to the file

 This plugin makes working with MongoDB BSON files as easy as working with regular JSON files.

+Limitations:
+- Only valid JSON file can be converted to BSON, so if after editing the file contains invalid JSON, the last valid version will be saved instead
+- BSON format does not preserve formatting, so the default Jackson prettyPrinter is always used to format the file

 <!-- Plugin description end -->

 ## Installation